Table of Contents

-The Aztecs and Mayans used certain types of succulents as an antiseptic and anti-inflammatory for treating burns, cuts and wounds.
-Nowadays, aloe vera is widely used as a natural remedy for sunburns and irritated skin, while some plants have been utilized for treating certain precancerous skin condition.
+The Aztecs and Mayans used certain types of succulents as antiseptic and anti-inflammatory for treating burns, cuts, and wounds.
+Nowadays, aloe vera is widely used as a natural remedy for sunburns and irritated skin, while some plants have been utilized for treating certain precancerous skin conditions.

 There are several types of succulents you can eat, including the sedum, which is said to have a peppery taste.
-Certain varieties can be eaten raw or cooked, and added to salads, soups, savory dishes and smoothies.
-Also, the saguaro, a tree-like cactus that bears fruit, is used by Tohono O’odham tribe of Mexico and Arizona to make syrups, jams, and wines.
+Certain varieties can be eaten raw or cooked and added to salads, soups, savory dishes, and smoothies.
+Also, the saguaro, a tree-like cactus that bears fruit, is used by the Tohono O’odham tribe of Mexico and Arizona to make syrups, jams, and wines.

 Succulent Plants in Use Today

-While they’re quite unusual for bouquets, they’ll look beautiful on boutonnieres, centerpieces and wedding souvenirs.
-However, if you want a unique bouquet that stands out with a bohemian feel, consider incorporating a beautiful variety of succulent into your bouquet.
+While they’re quite unusual for bouquets, they’ll look beautiful on boutonnieres, centerpieces, and wedding souvenirs.
+However, if you want a unique bouquet that stands out with a bohemian feel, consider incorporating a beautiful variety of succulents into your bouquet.

 For rustic weddings, they’ll amp up the style of reception tables.
 They can also be added to cakes for a one-of-a-kind look.